Clinical Psychology Internship

 Regional Health Systems is a nonprofit, community mental health center and federally qualified health center providing services in Lake County, Indiana.
 Regional Health Systems operates 8 locations in Northwest Indiana including two main centers located in Merrillville and East Chicago.
 These two centers provide mental health care, primary health care and addiction treatment.
 Most of Regional Health Systems’ locations are within 30-45 miles of downtown Chicago.
 The Northwest Indiana area we serve is comprised of urban, suburban, and rural areas.

 Formerly known as the Southlake Center for Mental Health and Tri-City Community Mental Health Center, Southlake acquired Tri-City on July 1, 2009 to form Regional Mental Health Center—a community mental health center covering most of Lake County.
 The mental health center opened a federally qualified health center in 2014 to provide primary care to mental health clients.
 In 2017, the organization changed its name to Regional Health Systems.
 The agency is still legally known as Southlake Community Mental Health Center, Inc., dba Regional Health Systems.
-Regional Health Systems treats the whole person, from prevention and child services to adult addictions to mental health and to physical health care.
+Regional Health Systems treats the whole person, from prevention and child services to adult addictions, mental health, and physical health care.
 We are coordinated to be a one-stop shop to manage a client’s physical and mental health throughout the life span regardless of their ability to pay.

 In 2021, Regional Health Systems became a member of Regional Care Group, a network of human services organizations that includes Regional Health Systems, Geminus Corporation, and Lake Park Residential Care.

 Regional Health Systems is fully accredited by the Joint Commission.
-Regional Health Systems provides a full continuum of mental health care, ranging from inpatient psychiatric hospitalization to outpatient psychiatry and counseling to residential and outpatient addiction treatment as well as dentistry and primary care health services such as family medicine, pediatrics, and internal medicine.
+Regional Health Systems provides a full continuum of mental health care, ranging from inpatient psychiatric hospitalization to outpatient psychiatry and counseling and residential and outpatient addiction treatment, as well as dentistry and primary care health services such as family medicine, pediatrics, and internal medicine.
 Other services include intensive outpatient programming; outpatient psychotherapy for children, adolescents, adults, couples and families; day treatment, case management, and residential services for the chronically mentally ill; 24-hour emergency services; services for the deaf and hard of hearing; community consultation and education.
 Regional Health Systems is committed to providing treatment in the least restrictive, most appropriate setting to keep clients within the community and involved in their own recovery.
 Short-term and evidence-based treatment methods are used whenever possible.

 There are close to 450 administrative, support, and clinical staff who are employed at Regional Health Systems.
 The clinical staff consists of clinical psychologists, psychiatrists, psychiatric social workers, master’s level clinicians, bachelor’s level clinicians, licensed substance abuse counselors, mental health technicians, and peer recovery specialists.
 In an effort to meet the needs of the community, Regional Health Systems has clinicians and support staff who speak Spanish, given the large population of Spanish-speaking clients, particularly in the East Chicago location.
 Successful applicants must be committed to working with diverse and underserved community populations.